 Wellness through Art

-Lichtentaler Allee is nicknamed the town’s Cultural Mile because its trees shade stunning museum collections such as the Frieder Burda Museum, named after a local philanthropist.
-World-class temporary exhibitions are mounted in this striking white cube designed by architect Richard Meier, and art openings draw visitors from throughout Europe as the town has done for centuries.
+Stroll along Lichtentaler Allee, nicknamed the town’s Cultural Mile.
+The beautiful alleys of trees shade stunning museum collections.
+Our favorite is the Frieder Burda Museum, named after a local philanthropist.
+World-class temporary exhibitions are mounted in this striking white cube designed by architect Richard Meier.
+Contemporary art openings draw visitors from throughout Europe as the town has done for centuries.

-The Staatliche Kunsthalle art gallery, the modern glass and marble LA8 Museum as well as the Baden-Baden Museum sculpture collection are each within a few minutes’ walk.
+The Staatliche Kunsthalle art gallery is a must.
+The modern glass and marble LA8 Museum and the Baden-Baden Museum sculpture collection are within a few minutes’ walk.
+All are worth visiting.
 A small and delightfully comprehensive Faberge Museum with 800 masterworks by Carl Peter Faberge, his proteges and colleagues is in the old town.

 Baden-Baden and its Old-Old Town

 The Old Town’s cobblestone streets and crooked lanes cater to a clientele who prefer their pens from Montblanc and skiwear from Bogner.
-While shops skew towards jewelry, watches and clothing from Europe’s top designers, it’s really a walkable, welcoming and unpretentious 19th century village.
+Shop for jewelry, watches and clothing from Europe’s top designers.
+Or just window shop in this very walkable, welcoming and unpretentious 19th-century village.

-The wellness concept manifests in the culinary scene.
-Restaurants typically feature organic, locally sourced dishes, many vegetarian and vegan options, and are well-priced.
-The ultra-luxurious Brenners Park-Hotel serves a lavish breakfast buffet with a variety of grains, fruits, seeds and nuts unrivaled by Whole Foods.
-A memorable dinner –- well worth the splurge — is served indoors or in the hotel’s garden.
+Baden-Baden’s wellness concept manifests in the culinary scene.
+Restaurants typically feature organic, locally sourced dishes, many vegetarian and vegan options.
+Meals are surprisingly are well-priced.
+The ultra-luxurious Brenners Park-Hotel serves a lavish breakfast buffet.
+Ogle the variety of grains, fruits, seeds and nuts unrivaled by Whole Foods.
+Consume a truly memorable dinner –- well worth the splurge — indoors or in the hotel’s garden.
 The locally sourced menu includes Black Forest trout and regional lamb, all delicious.

 For a hearty typical dinner, try the pike-perch fish dumplings served with lobster sauce or the veal dishes which garnered a Michelin star for Schneider’s Restaurant und Weinstube.